simplcommerce/docs/docs/how-to-add-new-modules.md

 {
   "name": "yyy",
   "fullName": "xxx.Module.yyy",
+  "isBundledWithHost": true,
   "version": "1.0.0"
 }
 ```

+If you set isBundledWithHost to true.
+Then you need to add project reference to your module in the SimplCommerce.WebHost.

 Congratulations, your module is ready and you can start adding module code.